 Located in Europe, Amsterdam is one of the Netherlands’ prized, momentous metropolises.
 Are you looking for outdoor sports?
 How about museums or nightclubs?
-Love cannabis-stocked coffee?
+Love cannabis-stocked coffee or want to try something new like this pink bubba strain?
 The city never runs out of options to make your travel experience worth including in your photo album.

 Go to see royal buildings and historic museums

 Feed up your historic love with Amsterdam’s museums and landmarks.
 First, we have the Rijksmuseum, which is regarded as the “daddy” of them all.
 It is a combined Renaissance and Gothic building where you can find Dutch masterwork collections.